 Standoff ends; man barricaded inside Baton Rouge apartment now in custody

-BATON ROUGE - After a standoff that lasted for several hours, police took into custody a man who was wanted in multiple parishes for several violent charges.
+BATON ROUGE - After a standoff that lasted for several hours, deputies took into custody a man who was wanted in multiple parishes for several violent charges.

 The suspect had barricaded himself inside of an apartment complex off South Harrells Ferry Road, where he remained until the situation was resolved during the noon hour.